Skip to navigation Skip to content

 What the customer will need + Read more ...

-Customers can include multiple services in the one claim.
+Customers can include multiple services in one claim.
 There is no limit.
-Each service must be for the same patient, and provided by the health professional.
+Each service must be for the same patient, and provided by the same health professional.

-Note: once a customer includes 5 services in their claim, the following text will display.
+Note: when customers include 5 services in their claim, the following message shows.
 'You have reached the maximum number of items that you can add to your claim.
 If you have more items showing on your invoice/receipt we will process these items for you.'

-• combined file size must be no larger than 5MB
+• a combined file size no larger than 5MB

 • item number

-• date of service cannot be in the future or more than 2 years ago
+• date of service.
+This cannot be in the future or more than 2 years ago

 • charge amount